 The candleholder can be found at Cervera, Sveavägen 24-26, Stockholm

 Coffee, Stockholm blend.
 Bring some of the Swedish fika home with you.
 The taste and design of this roast are inspired by urban life in Stockholm and the people that live here.
 The roast is described as an “in between” type, just like the Swedish word “lagom” which means the very same.

 The Stockholm coffee blend from Zoegas can be found in most good local food stores.

 Trays with the Sergels Torg pattern, Bring home the pattern that covers the lower half of Sergels Torg in central Stockholm.
 Sold in Designtorget shops, among other places.

-Candy - Pärlan's is a 50’s styled place that makes the best soft caramels in town and package them beautifully.
+Candy, Pärlan's is a 50’s styled place that makes the best soft caramels in town and packages them beautifully.
 Don’t miss the one with vanilla and sea salt!
 Many Swedes´ favorite candy is licorice and you´ll find all kinds at the stylish store Lakritsroten.

 Clogs, Swedish clogs have become a hot item again.
 Go for a classic model with the Moheda brand (sold in most department stores) or a modern variation from Swedish Hasbeens.

 Swedish Perfume, What makes Byredo unique is its simplicity and the relatively few ingredients they use.
 All the fragrances are unisex.
 In the shop, you will find perfumes, candles and body products, some of them made exclusively for the store.